 If youâ€™re a hockey fan you probably are aware the NHL held itâ€™s annual All-Star festivities this past weekend in Montreal.
 What normally is an event I get geeked up for turned out to be one of the weaker exhibitions in recent memory.
-Sans most of the skills competition, I was bored out of my mind.
-Maybe it all started with the way the voting played out, maybe it wasnâ€™t.
+Sans most of the skills competition, physician I was bored out of my mind.
+Maybe it all started with the way the voting played out, look maybe it wasnâ€™t.

 There was absolutely no excitement to the game itself – zilch.
 The pre-game ceremony was dreadful.
 Between the spinning violinist (perhaps she was playing viola) and the half-naked guy with the giant hoola hoop it felt more like Cirque du Soleil meets the New York Philharmonic.
 Somebody should have told Montreal that this was not the opening ceremonies to the Beijing Summer Games.
 Iâ€™ll have a side order of yawn with my NHL all-star game, please.